bschmidt1206/gettingcleaningproject/README.md

 Per the requirements of the assignment, a subset of features are selected from the full dataset.
 The variables selected are the mean and standard deviation from each of the features.
-These are found by searching for 'mean(' and 'std(' within the feature names (feature names are listed in features_info.txt).
+These are found by searching for 'mean(' and 'std(' within the feature names.
 Note that this logic deliberately excludes the 'meanFreq' variables as well as the angle-specific variables such as 'angle(tBodyAccMean,gravity)' which happen to contain the text 'mean' or 'Mean' in their names.

 The grep function is used to find the index values of the desired variables; these variables are then extracted into a separate data frame (along with the subjectid and activityid).
-The grep function is also used to find the variable names of the variables of interest.
-This vector of names is useful to inspect (to ensure the code is working) and is also used later in the script.

 [3] _Use descriptive activity names_